iltommi/qdb-documentation/source/concepts/concurrency.rst

 The server will make sure that requests do not conflict with each other.
 It will spread the load on the entire processing power available, if need be.

 The server automatically adjusts its multithreading configuration to the underlying hardware.
 No user intervention is required.
 Running several instances on the same node is counter-productive.

 Multiple clients can simultaneously access the same entry for reading.
-The server will however ensure that only one client access an entry for writing at any time.
+The server will however ensure that only one client accesses an entry for writing at any time.

 Multiple clients can simultaneously access different entries for reading and writing.